silverhammermba/superuser/_posts/2013-03-01-simple_machines.markdown

 99 + 1 = 100 = 100 &times; 1 + 0 so the machine tells you zero!
 Do a few examples and you'll see
 that this always works: 100 + 1 = 101 = 100 &times; 1 + 1 and so on.
 This trick is called
 "modular arithmetic".
-It works just like normal arithmetic except that numbers never get bigger than the "modulus" (which is 100, in this case).
+It works just like normal arithmetic except that numbers always stay smaller than the "modulus" (which is 100, in this case).
 </aside>

 If we use the right sort of mechanism to connect the wheels (as I did in the